-1.1 This Town Centre Strategy was prepared by East Lothian Council following extensive discussion at the Musselburgh Town Centre Task Group, a sub-group of the Musselburgh Local Area Forum.
-The group consisted of representatives of Musselburgh and Inveresk Community Council; Windsor Park Tenants and Residents Association; Musselburgh Conservation Society; Inveresk Village Society; Queen Margaret University; Musselburgh Business Association; local ward members of East Lothian Council among others.
-The strategy was informed by a town centre engagement exercise undertaken in 2011 which, using a Planning for Real® methodology complimented by a survey, involved around 1,200 local people making comments on how they use the town centre and identifying what they think the issues are with the present town centre and their aspirations for the future of the area.
+- 1.1 This Town Centre Strategy has been prepared following extensive discussion at the Musselburgh Town Centre Task Group, a sub-group of the Musselburgh Local Area Forum.
+The group has representation from Musselburgh and Inveresk Community Council; Windsor Park Tenants and Residents Association; Musselburgh Conservation Society; Inveresk Village Society; Queen Margaret University; Musselburgh Business Association; local ward members of East Lothian Council among others.
+The strategy has been informed by a town centre engagement exercise undertaken in 2011 which, using a Planning for Real[©] methodology complimented by a survey, involved around 1,200 local people making comments on how they use the town centre and identifying what they think the issues are with the present town centre and their aspirations for the future of the area. - 1.2 The strategy suggests ways in which all those who have an interest in Musselburgh town centre can undertake economic and physical improvement to it.